adriana-icasiano/project-1/README.md

 #### Mean Walk Minutes to Work
 Data Source: Census.gov<br>
-Of 50 randomly sampled counties*, the mean walking minutes to work for each county varies from 0.1 minute to 9.7 minute, with an exception of one county (23.5 minute).<br>
+From the 2000+ counties where Lime e-scooters are used, we randomly sampled 50 counties for plotting.
+Of 50 randomly sampled counties, the mean walking minutes to work for each county varies from 0.1 minute to 9.7 minute, with an exception of one county (23.5 minute).<br>
 ![](https://github.com/adriana-icasiano/project-1/blob/3f1bb70caa2e2713b2a816ba26a24d61ea627b61/VISUALS/051921_bar_mean_walk_county.png)
 #### Income per Capita
 Data Source: Census.gov<br>
-For the same 50 counties*, the Income Per Capita by County varies between $7,887 to $44,683.
+From the 2000+ counties where Lime e-scooters are used, we randomly sampled 50 counties for plotting.
+Of 50 randomly sampled counties, the Income Per Capita by County varies between $7,887 to $44,683.
 Similar to other public transport system, it is priced at a affordable rate and serves a broad population.<br>

 ![](https://github.com/adriana-icasiano/project-1/blob/3f1bb70caa2e2713b2a816ba26a24d61ea627b61/VISUALS/051921_bar_income_per_cap_county.png)